Food Processing & Trade

 • group: Food group identifier (e.g., grain, whole_grains, legumes, oil, byproduct)

-Coverage: This file must include all foods that can be produced according to data/foods.csv pathways, including byproducts (bran, meal, hulls, etc.).
+Coverage: This file must include all foods that can be produced according to data/curated/foods.csv pathways, including byproducts (bran, meal, hulls, etc.).
 Foods without group assignments will generate warnings and will not contribute to food group constraints or health impact calculations.

 Food Loss & Waste Adjustments